 Joanna Harrington is a Professor of Law and the holder of the Eldon Foote Chair in International Business and Law at the University of Alberta.
 She is also a part-time Commissioner with the Canadian Human Rights Commission and a member of the Government of Alberta's Victims of Crime and Public Safety Programs Committee.
-A law professor for 20+ years, her teaching and research activities focus on legal issues at the intersection of national and international law.
-She served for five years as an associate dean with campus-wide responsibilities for graduate studies; has held visiting appointments at the University of New South Wales, the University of Oxford, and the University of Texas at Austin; and served as a consultant with the United Nations Development Programme.
-She has also served as the academic-in-residence with the legal bureau of Canada’s Department of Foreign Affairs and International Trade (now Global Affairs Canada), providing advice to government on matters of international law and representing Canada at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
+A law professor for 20+ years, specializing in international law, she has also served as an associate dean with campus-wide across-discipline responsibilities for graduate studies.
+She has held visiting appointments at the University of New South Wales, the University of Oxford, and the University of Texas at Austin, and served as a consultant with the United Nations Development Programme.
+She has also served as the academic-in-residence with the legal bureau of Canada’s Department of Foreign Affairs and International Trade, providing advice to government on matters of international law and representing Canada at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
 An award-winning teacher and researcher, she received the Canadian Association of Law Teachers Prize for Academic Excellence in 2018.

 Contribution to a new work in political science and international relations

 Joanna Harrington, "Canada and International Law: Supporting a Rules-based Approach to International Relations" in Robert W Murray & Paul Gecelovsky, eds, The Palgrave Handbook of Canada in International Affairs (Cham: Springer Nature Switzerland, 2021) at 251-271.
 DOI